Best Kratom Strains for Sleep Support

 Kratom vs. Prescription Sleep Medications

-Kratom offers a number of benefits and improvements when compared to traditional sleep medications.
+Kratom offers several benefits and improvements when compared to traditional sleep medications.
 But there are also some things to be aware of.

 Conventional sleep medications are very powerful.
 They can be highly addictive after just a short time.

-Kratom can also be addictive — but it takes a much longer amount of time and isn’t nearly as severe in terms of withdrawal symptoms.
+Kratom can also be addictive — but it takes a much longer and isn’t nearly as severe in terms of withdrawal symptoms.

-The most common class of prescription sleep medications are benzodiazepines.
+The most common class of prescription sleep medications is benzodiazepines.
 Drugs in this class include Xanax, Ativan, or Valium.